 At Lone Oak Payroll, we help our clients plan for these types of expenses.
 Our experienced back office and tax management team helps clients manage reserve funds to make sure they have enough money for local and state taxes.
 Lone Oak Payroll also helps clients allocate reserve funds for unplanned expenses that may vary from month to month.
 In addition, Lone Oak Payroll gives our clients access to a cutting-edge suite of staffing software at a considerable discount to track worker compensation claims, invoices, payroll, and more.
 With our years of experience with different staffing verticals, you can rest assured that Lone Oak Payroll understands how to help our clients achieve success and aggressive growth goals.
 Contact us to learn more about our payroll funding services and back office support services!

-About Ashlee Mikesh, Vice President of Payroll Funding
+About Ashlee Mikesh, Director of Payroll Funding

 Ashlee started in payroll processing in 2011 and has extensive experience partnering with clients on a vast array of financial areas including payroll, collections, taxes, underwriting, credit analysis, risk evaluation, and account and receivables management.
 From developing processes and procedures for fraud prevention, underwriting, and payroll, Ashlee makes sound financial decisions with the goal of providing safe, secure funding for our clients.
 Ashlee treats every client partnership with care.
 Her end goal is to help clients realize their goals – no matter how big or small.